Maulbronn Monastery Complex, Maulbronn, Germany

 Visiting Maulbronn Monastery Complex

-Guided tours are also available and taking one of them would be a good idea if you’re interesting in finding out more about some of the detail of the rooms and the complex.
+Guided tours are also available and taking one of them would be a good idea if you’re interested in finding out more about some of the detail of the rooms and the complex.

 Cloister 5, Maulbronn, 75433, Germany.